wnyc/autosync/README.md

 Configuration
 -------------

-Autosync has no configuraiton files.
+Autosync has no configuration files.
 It does use [boto](https://github.com/boto/boto) which will need to be provided login credentials.